yokosogithub/GeoGit/doc/manual/source/exploring.rst

 The ``show`` command prints a formatted description of a given element.
 This description is a human-readable version of the element, which does not contain all the information needed to serialize it.

 Both commands just take as input a string that defines the object to describe.
-All supported notations are allowed for both commands, as they are described in `Referencing a GeoGit element`_.
+All supported notations are allowed for both commands, as they are described in :ref:`referencing`.

 Below you can find the output of the ``cat`` and ``show`` command for certain types of objects.